Winner-Dimiri/Sales-Performance-Analysis/README.md

 ### Data Cleaning and Preparation
 During the data cleaning and preparation phase, I carried out the following actions:
 1. **Data loading and inspection:** Loaded the dataset and inspected its structure for inconsistencies.
+2. **Handling Currency:** While inspecting the data, I noticed that the original dataset did not specify the currency of the Unit Prices.
+To avoid confusion and ensure clarity, especially in multi-regional or international scenarios, I renamed the `UnitPrice` column to `UnitPrice_NGN` to reflect that the values are in Nigerian Naira (₦).
+This helps to provide clearer insight into the monetary context and prevents potential misinterpretation of financial data.
+[View the SQL query here]()
-2. **Handling missing values:** Checked for missing or null values.
+3. **Handling missing values:** Checked for missing or null values.
 I noticed that the dataset provided for this capstone project included sales data across two years (2023 and 2024).
 However, 2024 only contained data for 8 months (January to August), while 2023 had full-year data.
 To ensure a fair year-over-year comparison and avoid bias due to unequal time periods, I filtered the 2023 data to include only January to August.
 This allowed me to accurately analyze trends and performance across consistent timeframes.
+While part of this analysis considers the complete sales data for 2023, the primary focus is on the corresponding January–August timeframe to ensure a fair comparison with the available 2024 data.
 I considered deleting data, but opted to filter instead, preserving the original dataset for transparency and reproducibility.
 [View the SQL query here]()
-3. **Data Type Conversion:** Converted the data types of Quantity and UnitPrice from SMALLINT to INT to accommodate larger values in the Revenue column.
+4. **Data Type Conversion:** Converted the data types of Quantity and UnitPrice from SMALLINT to INT to accommodate larger values in the Revenue column.
-4. **Column Creation:** Added new columns, including:
+5. **Column Creation:** for a more efficient and insightful analysis, I introduced additional derived columns, including:

 	1. Revenue = Quantity * UnitPrice [Click here to view the SQL query]()